gnu-octave/gnu-octave.github.io/pages/menu/about.md

 is included with [Debian GNU/Linux](https://www.debian.org/), [openSUSE](https://www.opensuse.org/),
 and many other GNU/Linux distributions.
-Octave was reviewed in the in the July, 1997 issue of the [Linux Journal](http://www.linuxjournal.com/article/1225).
+Octave was reviewed in the July, 1997 issue of the [Linux Journal](http://www.linuxjournal.com/article/1225).

 Clearly,